East Side Airlines Terminal: Design and operations

-At the East Side Airline Terminal, passengers entered from the east or west sides of the building and took escalators or stairs to a rotunda on the second floor, which was a large hall lined with domestic airline ticket counters and bus gates.
+At the East Side Airlines Terminal, passengers entered from the east or west sides of the building and took escalators or stairs to a rotunda on the second floor, which was a large hall lined with domestic airline ticket counters and bus gates.
 A through-block taxiway and pedestrian arcade was located on the east side of the building, running between 37th and 38th streets, and another taxi driveway was provided along a portion of Tunnel Approach Street near the southwestern corner of the terminal.
 Buses would enter the western portion of the building from 38th Street, drive up a ramp to a U-shaped roadway around the second floor that contained 15 passenger loading platforms, and descend a ramp to exit the western portion of the building on 37th Street across from the entrance to the Queens–Midtown Tunnel.
 A mezzanine level above the rotunda included ticket counters for international air carriers and office space.
 The rooftop included 275 public parking spaces that were accessed by autos via a separate entrance and ramp at the northwest corner of the building.
 A bus garage and repair and servicing facilities were located in the basement.
 The rooftop was designed to accommodate helicopters if the development of a heliport became necessary in the future.

+Although the 42nd Street Airlines Terminal and the East Side Airlines Terminal shared the same architect, the design of the latter was less ambitious.
+Architectural critic Lewis Mumford favored Peterkin's avoidance of creating a monumental structure for the East Side Airlines Terminal and said, "The terminal is so emphatically inexpressive, so ostentatiously neutral, that a motorist in search of it, approaching from the south, might easily whiz past it under the impression that it was merely a supermarket or a parking garage."
+The building's facade consisted of gray brickwork on the ground floor and white glazed bricks on the upper floors, with a series of openings and horizonal limestone slabs forming grilles to provide ventilation to the bus platforms and roadway on the second floor.
+Rows of square windows were located on the upper part of the facade, next to the office space on the mezzanine level.
+Mumford also thought that the design of the East Side Airlines Terminal was an improvement compared to the Port Authority Bus Terminal, noting that "there is a greater unity in the exterior and a more serene handling of the inner space".
+He described a passenger's perception of arriving in the East Side Airlines Terminal's main hall as "one has at first a great sense of spacious tranquility" and admired the selection of the interior colors (which included red columns contrasting with blue and white ceilings) and the quality of the terminal's interior lighting.